-The University of the Third Age began in France in 1972 and was adopted in the U.K. more than 30 years ago.
+The University of the Third Age began in France in 1972 and was adopted in the U.K. in 1981.
 The term “third age” means “no longer in full-time employment” and not a specific, numerical age.
 In the U.K. U3As are self-help endeavours, consisting of groups of people who come together to share their knowledge, skills and experience in an informal situation.

 Membership of a U3A is open to all men and women without discrimination as to race, religion or politics and each U3A belongs to the national organisation, the Third Age Trust, which is run by a democratically elected committee of members.

 There are now over 1000 U3As in Britain, with 54 in Scotland.